kunai-project/workshops/circl-vss-2025/exercises/kunai-tools/README.md

 ### Searching Process Activity

 > ℹ️ The process of searching the activity related to a given process is very important as it
 > allow to isolate a process activity.
-It is a foundamental step to master to build **detection
+It is a fundamental step to master to build **detection
 > rules**.

 1. Run kunai